-In December 2020, the FHFA finalized the ECF, which establishes new increased capital requirements for the GSEs, and the FHFA also has proposed new liquidity requirements for the GSEs.
-In September 2021, the FHFA proposed further amendments to the ECF, and it is uncertain if and when these proposed amendments may be incorporated into the ECF and the form that they may take.
+In February 2022, the FHFA finalized the ERCF, which establishes new increased capital requirements for the GSEs, and the FHFA also has proposed new liquidity requirements for the GSEs.
 See "Item 1.
-Business-Regulation-Federal Regulation-Housing Finance Reform and the GSEs' Business Practices" for further information about the requirements established by the ECF, the September 2021 proposed amendments to the ECF and the proposed new liquidity requirements for the GSEs.
-Taken together, compliance with the increased capital requirements imposed by the ECF and the proposed new GSE liquidity requirements could significantly alter the business practices and operations of the GSEs, including potentially resulting in an increase in GSE pricing and a decrease in their use of credit risk transfer.
+Business-Regulation-Federal Regulation-Housing Finance Reform and the GSEs' Business Practices" for further information.
+Taken together, compliance with the increased capital requirements imposed by the ERCF and the proposed new GSE liquidity requirements could significantly alter the business practices and operations of the GSEs, including potentially resulting in an increase in GSE pricing and a decrease in their use of credit risk transfer.
 An increase in GSE pricing could make alternatives to the GSEs such as FHA insured loans or the private securitization market more attractive, which could reduce the GSEs' market position and reduce the number of loans available for private mortgage insurance.
-Further, the GSEs may seek to amend the PMIERs financial requirements in the future, including potentially to align with the ECF and the GSE liquidity requirements, once finalized.
-It remains uncertain if, when and how the PMIERs ultimately may be amended; however, changes to the PMIERs to align with the ECF could include: (i) an increase in the level of Radian Guaranty's required capital and (ii) a decrease in the amount of PMIERs' capital relief that Radian Guaranty receives for existing or future reinsurance or insurance-linked notes transactions.
+Further, the GSEs may seek to amend the PMIERs financial requirements in the future, including potentially to better align with the ERCF and the proposed GSE liquidity requirements, once finalized.
+It remains uncertain if, when and how the PMIERs ultimately may be amended; however, changes to the PMIERs to better align with the ERCF could include: (i) an increase in the level of Radian Guaranty's required capital and (ii) a decrease in the amount of PMIERs' capital relief that Radian Guaranty receives for existing or future credit risk transfer, including reinsurance-linked notes transactions.

-The GSEs have in the past and may in the future pursue new products and activities in pursuit of their business strategies, including credit risk transfer transactions and structures that compete with private mortgage insurance.
-In 2018, Freddie Mac and Fannie Mae launched pilot programs, IMAGIN and EPMI, respectively, as alternative ways for lenders to obtain credit enhancement and sell loans with LTVs greater than 80% to the GSEs.
+The GSEs have in the past and may in the future offer new products and activities in pursuit of their business strategies, including credit risk transfer transactions and structures that compete with private mortgage insurance.
+In 2018, Freddie Mac and Fannie Mae launched pilot programs as alternatives for lenders to obtain credit enhancement and sell loans with LTVs greater than 80% to the GSEs.
 These programs were discontinued in 2021, but could be relaunched in the future.
 If these programs or any future credit risk transfer transactions and structures were to materially displace primary loan level or standard levels of mortgage insurance, the amount of mortgage insurance we write may be reduced, which could negatively impact our franchise value, results of operations and financial condition.
-The FHFA previously released for comment a proposed rule regarding the process for how it will consider and approve new GSE activities and products; however, this proposed rule has not been finalized.
-In addition, the proposed rule is intended to apply to any future pilot programs, and therefore, it is not certain whether the same standards and procedures proposed in the new rule also would apply to pilots such as IMAGIN and EPMI if they are relaunched in the future.
 See "Item 1.
-Business-Regulation-Federal Regulation-Housing Finance Reform and the GSEs' Business Practices" for further discussion of IMAGIN and EPMI and additional information about the proposed rule discussed above.
+Business-Regulation-Federal Regulation-Housing Finance Reform and the GSEs' Business Practices" for further discussion, including with respect to the recent release by the FHFA of a final rule regarding the process for how it will consider and approve new GSE activities and products.